robertdwebster/cpp-realtime-demo/README.md

 * .gitignore
 * README.md
 * data.h - contains common definitions and include statements for main.cpp
-* listener.cpp - C++ source for the listener for the main application
+* listener.cpp - C++ source for the main application's listener for data from the sensor
-* listener.h - listener header file, included by main.cpp
+* listener.h - listener header file, which is included by main.cpp
-* main.cpp - defines main method, thread execution, and processData() function
+* main.cpp - defines main method, thread execution, and the processData() function
 * makefile - contains compile commands for the main application

 ## Compiling and Running